 Preserved Right to Buy

-This scheme is only open to residents who were once local authority tenants and became NHH tenants through a stock transfer.
+This scheme is only open to residents who were once local authority tenants and became NHG tenants through a stock transfer.
 Read more about the Preserved Right to Buy.

 This scheme lets some tenants buy their home at a discount.
 It may be open to you if you have been a tenant for five or more years, have a good tenancy history and your property also meets the eligibility criteria.
 These depend on when NHG acquired your home and how this was funded.
 You can read more about the Right to Acquire on the government website.